 This variety does not produce as much chlorophyll as others at low temperatures and therefore if farmers pick in very early spring (end of March) they have buds and leaves which are pale lime green and yellow.
 If the leaves are picked later in April or May (when the temperature is above 25 celsius), then the leaves have more chlorophyll and the flavour profile is compromised.
 This makes 2nd grade Anji Bai Cha.

-This tea was picked on 29th March 2021 from the original Anji Plantations.
+This tea was picked on 22nd March 2023 from the original Anji Plantations.

 Despite being made from 'White' tea varietals, this is a Green tea as it goes through the same processing as other greens to make an unoxidised tea.
+Please note that the Anji Bai Cha that we love the most has a golden hue so do not expect to see bright green leaves (this is usually a sign of lower quality tea).

 Anji Bai Cha is very rich in Theanine giving the tea a characteristic vegetal taste and calming sensation.